-REPORT ON THE AUDIT OF THE CONSOLIDATED FINANCIAL STATEMENTS (Continued) Key audit matters (Continued)
+REPORT ON THE AUDIT OF THE CONSOLIDATED FINANCIAL STATEMENTS (Continued)

+Key audit matters (Continued)

-Key Audit Matters The key audit matter How the matter was addressed Valuation of investment property (See Note 3(c)(i) and Note 11 to the financial statements) Valuation of investment properties is considered a key audit matter because: The REIT owns four investment properties which represent 88% of its total assets on the consolidated statement of financial position as at 31 December 2021.
+Key audit matters The key audit matter How the matter was addressed in our audits Valuation of investment property (See Note 3(c)(i) and Note 11 to the financial statements) Valuation of investment properties is considered a key audit matter because: The REIT owns four investment properties which represent 86% of its total assets on the consolidated statement of financial position as at 31 December 2022.
 These investment properties are stated at their fair values based on independent external valuations.
 The valuation process involves significant judgment in determining the appropriate valuation methodology to be used, and in estimating the underlying assumptions to be applied.
-The valuations are highly sensitive to key assumptions applied in deriving at the discount and terminal yield rates and a small change in the assumptions can have a significant impact to the valuation.
+The key assumptions and judgments used in the valuation of the investment property include the following: a.
+Determination of the appropriate discount rate to be used to discount future cash flows (rental income and related costs). b.
+Forecast of future income from the properties based on existing rental contract and expected annual increments. c.
+Estimate of terminal yield rate applied to expected cash flows in the long run.
 Our audit procedures in this area included: a.
 Obtain an understanding of the valuation process which included evaluation of experts engaged by the REIT to perform independent valuations as well as testing the design and operating effectiveness of controls over management review of assumptions used in valuation of investment property. b.
-Evaluating the appropriateness of the valuation methodologies used.
+Evaluating the appropriateness of the valuation methodologies used (market approach and cost approach).
 This included assessing the integrity of inputs of the projected cash flows used in the valuation to supporting leases and other documents.
-The team applied sensitivity analysis on the various inputs used and assessed the changes noted if they were reasonable.
+We reviewed a sensitivity analysis performed by the valuation expert on the assumptions and inputs such as the discount rate, exit yield rate and revenue growth rate and used the analysis to determine the inputs whose change had a significant impact on the model.
 We also challenged the discount and terminal yield rates used in the valuation by comparing them against historical rates and available industry data, taking into consideration comparability and market factors. c.
 Evaluating the adequacy of financial statements disclosures, including disclosures of key judgements and assumptions used in determining fair values in accordance with the requirements of IFRS 13 Fair Value Measurements.